allytrope/ped/README.md

 While a cousin would have a coefficient of `0.125`, a double cousin (being a counsin on both parents' sides) would have the coefficient applied twice and thus be `0.25`.

 ### Output
-There are three output types, all passed to `STDOUT`.
+There are five output types, all passed to `stdout`.
 They are specified with the `-O` option as summarized below.

 If not specified, the default is the TSV output, which is the same format as the input file.
 In this case, each line will be a duo or trio, unless the proband is the only relative.